How to experience Khao Yai National Park

 If you want to travel independently but without transport, you can get a songthaew (truck) from Pak Chong near the giraffe statue to the gate for about 50 baht.
 However, there is no public transport within the park and the visitors’ centre is quite far from the entrance.
 You could hitchhike if there are cars passing.

-As we said, we booked a 2 1/2 night stay at Bobby’s Jungle Tours, including one-night camping in the national park.
-This included two nights staying in one of the cabins at Bobby’s.
+As we said, we booked a 2 1/2 night stay at Bobby’s Jungle Tours, including one-night camping in Khao Yai National Park.
+This included two nights staying in one of the cabins at Bobby’s Jungle Tours.
 The cabins were 600 baht each and very comfortable, with en-suite bathroom, fridge, TV and balcony, and there was wifi throughout.
 You can have all of your meals there and they are very reasonably priced.
-In total, our treks, the national park entry fee of 400 baht per day (included in the tour cost) the guide for two days and one night, camping, hire of the tent and bedding, the room and all the food and drink cost us less than 10,000 baht – $280 at the time of writing.
+In total, our treks, the Khao Yai National Park entry fee of 400 baht per day (included in the tour cost) the guide for two days and one night, camping, hire of the tent and bedding, the room and all the food and drink cost us less than 10,000 baht – $280 at the time of writing.
 Well worth the money.

-You can arrange camping in the Khao Yai national park yourself.
+You can arrange camping in the Khao Yai National Park yourself.
 There are two campsites and the national park office rents out spaces and also tents and bedding.
 It’s just 30 baht to pitch your own tent.
 If you haven’t got one, national park tents cost about 200 baht to hire and it’s another few baht for sleeping bags and pillows etc. If you want to do this, make sure you arrange it when you enter the park in the morning.
-The national park tents were full the night we stayed (and it was a Tuesday, not a weekend) and two people seemed to be sleeping in a hammock tied between two trees.
+The Khao Yai National Park tents were full the night we stayed (and it was a Tuesday, not a weekend) and two people seemed to be sleeping in a hammock tied between two trees.
 That can’t have been comfortable during the storm in the middle of the night.

 The campsites have wash blocks with western style toilets, as well as restaurants and small kiosks selling pot noodles, crisps, and pop.
 I’m not sure how long they stay open, but I don’t imagine it’s late.

-You can’t wild camp in Khao Yai anymore, with or without a guide.
+You can’t wild camp in Khao Yai National Park anymore, with or without a guide.